Learn the right way to gin tasting

-As with any spirit drink or cocktail, there is an appropriate gin tasting ritual, a must of the summer.
+As with any spirit drink or cocktail, there is an appropriate gin tasting ritual.

 Gin is a clear spirit, mainly produced in the U.K., but many other countries are as well into the producing of the spirit, especially Germany, Netherlands, and France.